LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 |Hepatitis B virus resistance mutations||Detects mutations in the particular virus causing a person's infection that allows the virus to be resistant to treatments (reverse transcriptase inhibitors)||Helps to select appropriate treatment, especially in people who have been treated previously or in those who are not responding to treatment|

-While the tests described above are specific for HBV, other liver tests such as AST, ALT, and gamma-glutamyl transferase (GGT) may be used to monitor the progress of the disease.
+While the tests described above are specific for HBV, other liver tests such as aspartate aminotransferase (AST), alanine aminotransferase (ALT), and gamma-glutamyl transferase (GGT) may be used to monitor the progress of the disease.
 In some cases, a liver biopsy may be performed to evaluate how much damage has occurred to the liver.

 Hepatitis B tests may be ordered when someone has signs and symptoms associated with acute hepatitis to determine if they are due to infection with HBV.
 Some of these include:

-A test for hepatitis B surface antigen (HBsAg) may be used for screening when someone falls into one of the high risk categories for chronic hepatitis B. In September 2008, the Centers for Disease Control and Prevention (CDC) revised its guidelines and recommends the following groups be tested for HBsAg:
+A test for hepatitis B surface antigen (HBsAg) may be used for screening when someone falls into one of the high-risk categories for chronic hepatitis B. Joint guidelines from the Centers for Disease Control and Prevention (CDC) and American College of Physicians were published in December 2017 and recommend the following groups be tested for HBsAg:

 When hepatitis B tests are used to monitor people with chronic hepatitis B infections, they may be performed on a regular basis.
-Hepatitis B surface antigen (HBsAg) and hepatitis B e antigen (HBeAg) are usually measured about every 6 months to a year since, in some people, HBeAg (and, less commonly, HBsAg) will go away on their own.
+Hepatitis B surface antigen (HBsAg) and hepatitis B e antigen (HBeAg), often along with HBV DNA, are usually measured about every 6 months to a year since, in some people, HBeAg (and, less commonly, HBsAg) will go away on their own.
 In those who are being treated for chronic HBV, HBeAg and HBV DNA tests can be used to determine whether the treatment is successful.